nimezhu/cnbData/README.md

 ### Start with Google Sheet
 [Example Input: Google sheet](https://docs.google.com/spreadsheets/d/1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM/edit#gid=1744383077)
+For easy start, you could download it as an excel file such as `cnb.xlsx`, and run the command below.
+`cnbData start -i cnb.xlsx`

+You can also use **Google Sheet ID** as input directly like this.
+`cnbData start -i 1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM`

-The **google sheet id** is part of the url in your google sheet webpage.
+The **Google Sheet ID** is part of the url in your google sheet webpage.
 It is in blue background in the following demostration image.
 ![Google Sheet ID Demo](https://nbrowser.github.io/image/google_sheet_id_demo.png)

-When **first time** use `cnbData` with google sheet, it will prompt a link to ask for authorize permission, copy this link to browser and get back a token, then copy and paste this token to command terminal, a credential token will be stored in `$HOME/.cnbData/credentials/gsheet.json`.
+When **first time** use `cnbData` with google sheet, it will prompt a link to ask for authorize permission, copy this link to browser and get back a token, then copy and paste this token to command terminal, a credential token will be stored in `[Your Home Dir]/.cnbData/credentials/gsheet.json`.